fosstodon/hub/coc.md

 - activism that does not contribute to improving FOSS or its communities, and
 - low-effort "[shitposting](https://en.wikipedia.org/wiki/Shitposting)".

-Using your best judgment with CWs is encouraged, however the moderation team may apply CWs to reported content they deem fall into any of the above categories.
+Using your best judgment with CWs is encouraged; however the moderation team may apply CWs to reported content they deem to fall into any of the above categories.

 ## Enforcement of this Code of Conduct